-Use fun and simple art processes to turn painted shells into magic mermaid seashell necklaces that are hiding an oceanic surprise!
-Kids of all ages will love making these wearable deep sea treasures that are a fun summer DIY or beach craft.
+Use fun and simple art processes to turn painted shells into magic mermaid seashell necklaces that hide an oceanic surprise!
+Kids of all ages will love making these wearable deep-sea treasures that are a fun summer DIY or beach craft.

 Though the hidden grotto has never been found, observant beachcombers have occasionally spotted this incredibly rare treasure washed up on a quiet beach after a big storm at sea.

-Using the everyday magic of household supplies, you can create your very own charmed mermaid seashell necklaces.
-Part process art, part fine motor skill practice (with a healthy dose of imaginative creation!) this fun project is always a crowd-pleaser among young ocean enthusiasts and storytellers alike.
+Using the everyday magic of household supplies, you can create your own charmed mermaid seashell necklaces.
+Part process art, part fine motor skill practice (with a healthy dose of imaginative creation!), this fun project is always a crowd-pleaser among young ocean enthusiasts and storytellers alike.

-To make your own DIY seashell necklaces you can use:
+To make your own DIY painted seashell necklaces, you can use: